PGY1 Pharmacy Residency

 - Academic: The applicant must have a Doctor of Pharmacy Degree from an accredited school or college

 - Professional License: All residents must be eligible for Florida licensure.
-Selected and matched residents must be licensed no later than August 8
+Selected and matched residents must be licensed by August 1st.

 - Interview: An on-site interview is required.
 On-site interviews are conducted Fridays during the month of February